 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a typical household fixture that we all utilize every day.
-We tend to think of its utility for granted, however it’s essential to keep in mind that it’s a toilet, not a garbage can.
-There are certain things that shouldn’t to be flushed into the drain since they can cause blockage inside the sewer or damage for sewer drains.
+Toilets are a typical home appliance that we utilize every day.
+It’s easy to take its convenience for granted, however it’s vital to remember that it’s no garbage can.
+There are certain items that shouldn’t to be flushed into the toilet since they can cause blockage from the pipes or damage in sewer lines.

 Key Takeaways

-- Do not flush certain things into the toilet because they could cause blockages in the drain or the damage of sewer lines.
+- Don’t flush certain items in the bathroom because they could cause blockages in the drain, or cause harm to pipes in the sewer.

 - Baby wipes